-Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
-Any student who refuses to do so shall be subject to discipline, up to and including suspension for the day.
+Students who violate the student dress code shall be required to modify their appearance to comply with the dress code in accordance with the approval of the administration.
+Any student who refuses to comply shall be subject to discipline, up to and including suspension for the day.
 Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including additional out-of-school suspension.